 The Parish Council currently provides and empties weekly twenty six dog bins around Belmont, Chapeltown and Edgworth, with those at Entwistle being emptied three times per week since United Utilities removed their four bins from around the reservoir.
 A bin has recently been installed on the footpath between Harbour Lane and Thomasson Fold, Edgworth.

 Blackburn with Darwen Council provides funding to the Parish Council towards the collection of litter along the roadside throughout North Turton.
 This work is undertaken by the Parish Lengthsman, appointed by the Parish Council.
-On average, over 20 bags of litter is picked up each week, as well as fly tipping being cleared.
-Fly tipping in Belmont, November […]

 The public conveniences at the Belmont Playing Fields are open daily, and are owned and maintained by the Parish Council.